dnsoumik/ether/README.md

 Project Ether | No code Project Builder
 ==================

-It's still in the alpha stage scope of this project is to create another project with no coding experience
+It's still in the alpha stage scope of this project is to create another project with no coding experience.

 # Mile stones
 1. Validation